ropensci-archive/PackageDevelopment/README.md

 -   `substitute()` provides the most straightforward interface to non-standard evaluation of function arguments.
 -   [lazyeval](http://cran.rstudio.com/web/packages/lazyeval/index.html) ( [Github](https://github.com/hadley/lazyeval)) aims to help developers design packages with parallel function implementations that follow both standard and non-standard evaluation.
--   An increasingly popular form of non-standard evaluation involves chained expressions or "pipelines". [magrittr](http://cran.rstudio.com/web/packages/magrittr/index.html) provides the `%>%` chaining operator that passes the results of one expression evaluation to the next expression in the chain, as well as other similar piping operators. [pipeR](http://cran.rstudio.com/web/packages/pipeR/index.html) offers a larger set of pipe operators.
+-   An increasingly popular form of non-standard evaluation involves chained expressions or "pipelines". [magrittr](http://cran.rstudio.com/web/packages/magrittr/index.html) provides the `%>%` chaining operator that passes the results of one expression evaluation to the next expression in the chain, as well as other similar piping operators. [pipeR](http://cran.rstudio.com/web/packages/pipeR/index.html) offers a larger set of pipe operators. [assertr](http://cran.rstudio.com/web/packages/assertr/index.html) provides a testing framework for pipelines.

+**Dependency Management**

+Packages that have dependencies on other packages need to be vigilant of changes to the functionality, behaviour, or API of those packages.

+-   [packrat](http://cran.rstudio.com/web/packages/packrat/index.html) ( [Github](https://github.com/rstudio/packrat)) provides facilities for creating local package repositories to manage and check dependencies.
+-   [checkpoint](http://cran.rstudio.com/web/packages/checkpoint/index.html) relies on the Revolution Analytics MRAN repository to access packages from specified dates.
+-   [pacman](http://cran.rstudio.com/web/packages/pacman/index.html) ( [Github](https://github.com/trinker/pacman)) can install, uninstall, load, and unload various versions of packages from CRAN and Github.
+-   Two packages currently provide alternative ways to import objects from packages in non-standard ways (e.g., to assign those objects different names from the names used in their host packages). [import](http://cran.rstudio.com/web/packages/import/index.html) ( [Github](https://github.com/smbache/import)) can import numerous objects from a namespace and assign arbitrary names. [modules](https://github.com/klmr/modules) (not on CRAN) provides functionality for importing alternative non-package code from Python-like "modules".

 ### Source Code